 We will work with you prior to your donation to ensure that your collection is ready to be processed.

 Processing an archive collection requires conservation standard packaging materials and cataloguing expertise.
 These are expensive.
-For example a basic archive box costs around £4.00; a packet of 20 archival grade folders costs £20.
+For example one standard archive box costs us around £7.00; a packet of 20 archival grade folders costs £20.
 Photographic material, especially film negatives, has additional needs.
-When Explore accepts a new archives collection we undertake to cover the basic costs of these in addition to ensuring the long term preservation of the material, including climate controlled storage.
+When Explore accepts a new archives’ collection we undertake to cover the basic costs of these in addition to ensuring the long term preservation of the material, including climate controlled storage.

 Once we have catalogued the collection and it is publicly available, you are welcome to come and access the material when our archives reading room is open.

 If you would like to use our self-service facilities to make copies of your material for your own purposes we will not apply our standard reprographics charges.